Jesper Bondo Medhus

 5. Preparing your bike for action: Mechanical trouble should never limit your chance to succeed.
 So decide on the best combination of available equipment.
 There are so many lovely bike parts out there but focus on what you actually possess to choose from the day before races.
 Don’t make radical changes to your bike set-up without testing it prior to the event.

 6. Getting there on time: It’s mandatory to sign in at most cycling events.
 So without stating the obvious, it’s crucial to get there on time.
 Make sure you arrive in plenty of time and avoid delays.
-Getting held up before the start of an event that you have put so much time into preparing for only causes stress and may affect your performance.
+Getting held up before the start of an event that you have put so much time into preparing for only causes stress and may affect your performance.7.
+Mental preparation: Getting into the right mindset so you are laser-focused on the challenge ahead is crucial.
+But while psyching yourself up and self-motivation are important, don’t forget to stay relaxed and try to enjoy the moment at the same time.

 8. Gearing up: Don’t leave what you are going to wear until race day.
 Make sure you know in advance what you will wear during the race, and decide early on what tools, energy bars, and energy gels you will carry and how you will store them in your pockets.